Aguilar v. Texas

 Aguilar v.
-Texas, 378 U.S. 108 (1964), was a decision by the United States Supreme Court, which held that “[a]lthough an affidavit supporting a search warrant may be based on hearsay information and need not reflect the direct personal observations of the affiant, the magistrate must be informed of some of the underlying circumstances relied on by the person providing the information and some of the underlying circumstances from which the affiant concluded that the informant, whose identity was not disclosed, was credible or his information reliable.”
+Texas, 378 U.S. 108 (1964), was a decision by the United States Supreme Court, which held that "[a]lthough an affidavit supporting a search warrant may be based on hearsay information and need not reflect the direct personal observations of the affiant, the magistrate must be informed of some of the underlying circumstances relied on by the person providing the information and some of the underlying circumstances from which the affiant concluded that the informant, whose identity was not disclosed, was credible or his information reliable."
 Along with Spinelli v.
 United States (1969), Aguilar established the Aguilar–Spinelli test, a judicial guideline for evaluating the validity of a search warrant based on information provided by a confidential informant or an anonymous tip.
 The test developed in this case was subsequently rejected and replaced in Illinois v.
 Gates, 462 U.S. 213 (1983).

 Background

 On or about January 1, 1960, two Houston Police Department officers placed Aguilar's residence under surveillance.
 On January 8, 1960, the officers applied for a warrant to search the premises.
 The officers believed Aguilar possessed narcotics intended for sale, and further alleged corroboration by "reliable information from a credible person".
 The police executed the search warrant and announced at the residence door that they were police with a warrant.
 After hearing commotion in the house the police forced entry, seized Aguilar, and recovered a bag of narcotics he attempted to flush down the drain.

 At his trial in the state court, Aguilar objected to the inclusion of evidence obtained as a result of the search warrant.
 Aguilar argued that the affidavit backing the search warrant was "nothing more than hearsay."
-The state court held the affidavit sufficient enough to admit the evidence, leading to Aguilar's conviction for illegal possession of heroin.
+The state court held the affidavit sufficient to admit the evidence, leading to Aguilar's conviction for illegal possession of heroin.
 On appeal, the Texas Court of Criminal Appeals affirmed the conviction.
 Aguilar then petitioned the Supreme Court and his petition was granted.